Kotkoa/my-cv/index.md

 ---

-#### **FullStack Engineer**
+#### **FullStack Engineer — On the Beach (contract via Netguru)**

-**On the Beach, Manchester, England, United Kingdom (Remote)**
+**On the Beach, Manchester, UK (Remote) — engaged through Netguru | B Corp™**
 _April 2025 – October 2025_

-FullStack Engineer in a UK-based team to modernize and support the On the Beach holiday platform [onthebeach.co.uk](https://www.onthebeach.co.uk/).
-The role involves working with a large legacy codebase, focusing on refactoring, component modernization, and improving maintainability, performance, and developer experience.
+FullStack Engineer in a UK-based team modernizing the On the Beach holiday platform [onthebeach.co.uk](https://www.onthebeach.co.uk/), engaged as a contractor through Netguru ([netguru.com](https://www.netguru.com/)).
+Worked on a large legacy codebase: refactoring, component modernization, and improving maintainability, performance, and developer experience.

-I collaborate with UK colleagues to deliver new features and experiments using JavaScript, TypeScript, GraphQL, React 19, and Next.js 15, employing feature flags for controlled rollouts and quick reversions.
-My work spans frontend optimization, API integrations, and user experience enhancements, contributing flexibly across multiple areas of the platform.
+I collaborated with UK colleagues to deliver new features and experiments using JavaScript, TypeScript, GraphQL, React 19, and Next.js 15, employing feature flags for controlled rollouts and quick reversions.
+My work spanned frontend optimization, API integrations, and user experience enhancements, contributing flexibly across multiple areas of the platform.

 As part of the Shop XP team, I've led and contributed to several key initiatives, including: